-Chatawa Monster: the TRUE History Behind Mississippi’s Circus Man-Ape
+Chatawa Monster: The TRUE History Behind Mississippi’s Circus Man-Ape

 Up until just a few years ago, performers and creatures alike would hop aboard their private coaches and wind their way across the country to perform spectacles for audiences young and old.
 The circus was designed to bring the extraordinary into our ordinary lives.
 One minute we are tending to our daily grind, and the next, oddities and athletes alike arrive and show us that our bubble is not as small as we once thought.
 Sword swallowers, fire jugglers, and contortionists wow us with their superhuman feats.
 Lions, tigers, and elephants dazzled us with their exotic showmanship.
 But as the circus became more mainstream, they began looking for new acts to fill their onlookers with wonder – and, of course, their wallets with cash.